Peter Lawford: Death

 Lawford died at Cedars-Sinai Medical Center in Los Angeles on Christmas Eve 1984, aged 61, from cardiac arrest.
-He had suffered from kidney and liver failure after years of substance abuse.
+He suffered from kidney failure and liver failure after years of substance abuse.
 His body was cremated, and his ashes were interred at Westwood Village Memorial Park Cemetery.
 Owing to a dispute between his widow and the cemetery, Lawford's ashes were removed from the cemetery in 1988 and scattered into the Pacific Ocean off the coast of California by his widow Patricia Seaton Lawford, who invited the National Enquirer tabloid to photograph the event.

 For his contribution to the television industry, Peter Lawford has a star on the Hollywood Walk of Fame located at 6920 Hollywood Boulevard.

 A plaque bearing Lawford's name was erected at Westwood Village Memorial Park.